qualityshepherd/brine/assets/posts/southern_coast.md

 :---:|:--------------------
  2   | **Shadow Dragon**
  3   | 2d6 **Druids** demand an offering.
- 4   | **Sprites** play pranks and offer gifts to those that are good sports or dangerous illusions if not.
+ 4   | d6+1 **Redcaps** are getting drunk and throwing an axe at a mortal tied to a rotting stump.
+First one to "hit" loses.
+The more they drink the closer they get.
  5   | **Wailing Trees** mournful cries echo through the ancient woods.
 Those who hear become despondent and have a 2 in 6 chance of sleeplessness from haunting nightmares that last d6 nights.
  6   | A **Fae Court** emerges around the PCs; they are found guilty of conspiring in the theft of a fae trinket.
 They must return the trinket and are immediately banished until they do so.
  7   | **Sculpture Garden** with dozens of lifelike stone statues, including a mesmerizing medusa sculpture... reflected in a full length mirror just beside her.